 For as long as there have been surveillance cameras, it’s been standard practice for law enforcement to ask homes and businesses for footage in the event of a nearby crime.
+In fact, Ring, the makers of an increasingly popular doorbell camera, currently has relationships with over 1300 law enforcement agencies in the United States.
 Today’s abundance of Wi-Fi connected cameras has led many police departments to organize formal footage-sharing programs in a few modern ways:

 Via Social Media & Apps

 Many communities take advantage of email list serves, Facebook groups or other social media apps to share hyper-local news.
 In fact, two leading apps designed for this purpose – Neighbors and Nextdoor – have attracted millions of users.
 These online forums are a logical and efficient place to share info about neighborhood crimes or suspicious activity – and that includes camera footage.

 When police join these groups, they are automatically clued in to any posted area activity.
 In fact, the Neighbors app is actually a product of the Amazon-owned home security company Ring, one of the leading brands of video doorbells.
 It’s tailor-made to facilitate the sharing of surveillance videos with neighbors and law enforcement.
 Ring has formed official partnerships with over 50 police departments all over the country, wherein homeowners are frequently offered Ring cameras for free or at a steeply discounted rate.

 Other police departments are spearheading shared surveillance efforts outside of social media.
 Usually this takes the form of a camera registry where private households and businesses can register their surveillance systems.
 If a crime occurs in the vicinity, the police can then contact camera owners and request to review their footage as soon as possible.
 Again, these partnerships may or may not include free or discounted cameras to participants in the program.